 epic endurance challenge - May 31, 2020Jooles Paillin, a 39 year old mother who lives just outside Nottingham, will be taking up the Tallisker Whisky Challenge and rowing 3000 miles across the atlantic.
 During the lockdown, Jooles has been training on the River Soar close to her home.

 yorkshire bespoke tiller pins - May 31, 2020It is very early days.
 I have a range of tiller pin bodies now and there will be more designs in the future.
-There are now many other material options available and body material combinations.
 I am passionate about brass ware and love to repair figures that are broken – it gives them a second chance with a fantastic view from the tiller for their retirement.
 I find it very warming to know I have turned a personal object into a lovely tiller pin for someone.
-I now incorporate and work with more enamel options in my own tiller pin range along with boat name plates.

 covid 19 advice for boaters - May 18, 2020RNLI advice to boaters before putting to sea after Covid 19 forced period of inactivity.
 The advice is for sea going boaters, but applies to inland waterway boaters as well.